woowenjun99/tp/docs/UserGuide.md

 ### Getting the balances of an account or multiple accounts `balance`

 If the currency is specified, get the balance of the account with the currency.
-Otherwise, get the balances of all the accounts.
+Otherwise, get the balances of all accounts.

-Format: `balance [Currency]`
+Format: `balance [CURRENCY]`

-- `[Currency]` is an optional argument.
-If `[Currency]` is not provided, the balance of all the accounts will be shown.
+-   `[CURRENCY]` is an optional argument.
+If `[CURRENCY]` is not provided, the balance of all the accounts will be shown.
-- An error will be shown if the currency specified is not one of our registered currencies or user does not have an account with the currency
+-   An error will be shown if the currency specified is not one of our registered currencies or user does not have an account with the currency.

 Example of usage: